The words ARC uses, in plain language. Terms are listed alphabetically.

 | Objective group | A named set of objectives within a game, used to organize the room’s flow. |

-| Override | A staff action that manually completes an objective or sends a device command. |
+| Override | A staff action that fires the device action a builder attached to an objective — for example popping a stubborn maglock. |

-| Quick Action | A one-tap button on the control page that runs a scene or automation. |
+| Quick Action | A one-tap button on the control page that runs an automation or scene, or opens a panel. |

 | Reset | Returning a room and its devices to their starting state for the next group. |